AnderCelsius/Clay.SmartDoor/README.md

 * Testability.It is highly testable.
 Business rules canbe tested without considering UI or database.

 ## Design Pattern

 I have adopted the UnitOfWork design pattern.
 Since more than one database interaction can happen in a single request, the unit of work helps to ensure that certain operations are handled as a single operation and would rollback if an operation fail.
 This way, the integrity of the system will be maintained and the activity logging can be trusted.

+## Logging

+I used serilog as it provides a very good reference for structured logging.
+Although Microsoft Extensions Logging and some others exists, I chose serilog because of the added advantages.
+Serilog easily captures key attributes and data about the context of the message.
+It also does this automatically and have sinks that support logging to file and even cloud dbs like seq or ravendb.